kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 +// PodResourceConfig contains information of all resources requirements of +// the containers of a pod.
 +message PodResourceConfig {
++    // Resource configuration of all containers in the pod.
 +    repeated ContainerResourceConfig containers = 1;
++
++    // Kubernetes resource spec of the pod-level resource requirements.
++    // This is the pod-level resource requirements introduced in KEP-2837
++    // (alpha in v1.32).
++    KubernetesResources kubernetes_resources = 2;
 +}

 +// ContainerResourceConfig contains information of all resource requirements of